techbureau/zaifbot/README.md

 ## Feedback

-if you have a question, or find a bug, feel free to open an issue.
+If you have a question, or find a bug, feel free to open an issue.

 ## Contributing

-Any kind of contributions are welcome. not yet
+Any kind of contributions are welcome.
+Please contribute by following the steps below.

+1. Fork and clone this repository to your computer
+2. Run `docker build -t zaifbot .` to create development environment
+3. Edit source code and make pull request to `depelop` branch

 [zaifen]: https://zaif.jp/?lang=en